In this post you can find seven books in Spanish for babies and toddlers. These are great books to add to your bilingual library!

 My First 100 Words

-Sometimes I gather household items and/or toys that relate to the items in the book and we play a matching game as you can see featured below with animal puzzle pieces.
+Sometimes I gather household items and/or toys that relate to the items in the book and we play a matching game with the images found in the book.

 Are You My Mother?